𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 doas sh /etc/netstart iwx0

-Or use the built-in WiFi manager after first boot:
+Or use the built-in WiFi manager after first boot (much easier for daily use and scanning):

 - Rofi: